n6ai/minze/docs/api/minze-element.md

 A Hook that runs `once` after the element is added to the DOM, but before the internal lifecycle, like creating reactive properties, or rendering the template.

 ::: tip
-This hook runs after the `beforeAttributeChange` and `onAttributeChange` hooks if any `observed` attributes are defined on the component.
+This hook runs after the `beforeAttributeChange` and `afterAttributeChange` hooks if any `observed` attributes are defined on the component.
 :::

 ::: code-group